-SPECIAL NOTE: Elite Blog Academy is currently closed to new enrollment.
+SPECIAL NOTE: Elite Blog Academy usually opens once per year for enrollment.
 If you have ever thought about blogging, you should sign up for the waiting list.
 Signing up does NOT obligate you to purchase the course, but you will be one of the first to hear about new freebies and information for the next class.

 Although Elite Blog Academy is currently closed, you can still grab some awesome FREE resources, which I’ve linked to below.
 Signing up for these does NOT obligate you to purchase the course.

 EBA Blogging Assessment – Take this free blogging assessment to discover whether or not blogging is for you.

 Blog Structure Blueprint – A simple template for an organized blog.

 ”7 Surefire Ways to Boost Your Blog Income Overnight” E-Book – Great, actionable tips!

 Goal Setting Workbook for Bloggers – You can’t succeed if you don’t set goals.

 Elite Blog Academy Blog – Blogging tips and information.